-People who smoke are generally at higher risk of respiratory tract infections (which can affect the sinuses, throat, airways or lungs), but there is currently not enough evidence to be certain that people who smoke are at higher risk of being infected with the coronavirus (COVID-19).
+If you smoke, you're generally at higher risk of respiratory tract infections, which can affect the sinuses, throat, airways or lungs.
+There is currently not enough evidence to be sure that people who smoke are at higher risk of being infected with the coronavirus (COVID-19).

-However, people with poor lung function (as a result of smoking or other health issues) may be at a higher risk of complications if they do become infected with the virus.
-It is not clear how long a person needs to stop smoking to reduce their risk of these complications but quitting smoking has many benefits beyond any link with COVID-19, so it’s always a good time to quit.
+However, if you do have poor lung function (as a result of smoking or other health issues), you may be at a higher risk of complications if you get the virus.
+It's not known how long you need to stop smoking to reduce your risk of complications but quitting smoking has many benefits beyond any link with COVID-19, so it’s always a good time to quit.

-The sharing of bongs and shisha should also be avoided as this involves the sharing of mouth pieces and hoses which could also facilitate the transmission of COVID-19.
+Avoid sharing bongs and shisha, as this involves sharing mouthpieces and hoses, which could facilitate the transmission of COVID-19.

-There is growing evidence to suggest that people who smoke and contract COVID-19 may experience a worse outcome than non-smokers, because smoking damages the lungs so that they don’t work as well.
-For example, lungs naturally produce mucus, but people who smoke have more and thicker mucus that is hard to clean out of the lungs.
+Growing evidence suggests that if you smoke and get COVID-19, you may experience a worse outcome than a non-smoker because smoking damages your lungs, so they don’t work as well.
+For example, the lungs naturally produce mucus, but if you smoke, you may have more and thicker mucus that is hard to clean out of your lungs.
 This mucus clogs the lungs and is prone to becoming infected.
 Smoking also affects the immune system, making it harder to fight infections.

-It is not currently known if former smokers have a higher risk of becoming infected compared to people who have never smoked.
-People who smoke are at increased risk of lung infections in general, but the lungs do begin to heal when people stop smoking.
-It’s not yet known how long is long enough to reduce the risk to the same as someone who has never smoked.
+It's not currently known if you're a former smoker whether you'll have a higher risk of becoming infected than someone who has never smoked.
+If you smoke, you're at increased risk of lung infections in general, but the lungs do begin to heal when you stop smoking.
+It’s not yet known how much time is needed to reduce the risk to the same as someone who has never smoked.

-If you previously smoked and have now quit, it is likely you’ll have a lower risk of severe complications (if you were infected) than you would have if you were still smoking.
+If you previously smoked and have now quit and gotten COVID-19, you’ll likely have a lower risk of severe complications than you would have if you continue smoking.

-This is not currently known for COVID-19 specifically, but it’s well established that stopping smoking improves lung function within a few months.
+This isn't currently known for COVID-19, but it’s well established that stopping smoking improves lung function within a few months.
 Rates of lung infections like bronchitis and pneumonia also decrease.

-You are in the right place.
-There are plenty of methods to quit listed on Quit HQ, so there’s sure to be one that suits you.
-Everyone’s different.
-So if one method isn’t working out — be persistent and try another.
+You're in the right place.
+Plenty of methods to quit are listed on Quit HQ so there’s sure to be one that suits you.
+Everyone’s different. o if one way isn’t working for you, be persistent and try another.
 Using a combination of methods, like nicotine replacement and Quitline counselling, will improve your chance of quitting successfully.